‘FLUTE EMERGENCY’: A musician forgot his $22,000 instrument on a Chicago train. A homeless man found it.

 Last Friday, shortly after arriving at O’Hare International Airport, Rabin boarded a Blue Line train on his way to his rental place in the Wrigleyville neighborhood.
 As he made himself comfortable, he placed the black leather case with his flute in a crevice between his seat and the wall, making a mental note not to leave it behind, he told The Post.

 But when the train got to his stop, Rabin, who struggled with gathering his luggage and laptop before the doors shut, sprinted his way out of the train.
-Moments later, when the train was no longer on the platform, he realized he had forgotten to grab the one item he vowed not to: His flute.
+Moments later, when the train was no longer on the platform, he realized he had forgotten to grab the one item he vowed not to: his flute.

 Panic ensued, he said, but he knew that he did not have much time.